About the Public Health and Integrated Toxicology Division (PHITD)

 What We Do

-The Public Health and Integrated Toxicology Division (PHITD) performs integrated epidemiological, clinical, animal and cellular biological research and statistical modeling to provide the scientific foundation in support of hazard identification, risk assessment, and standard setting for the purpose of protecting public health and the environment.
+The Public Health and Integrated Toxicology Division (PHITD) performs integrated epidemiological, clinical, animal, and cellular biological research and statistical modeling to provide the scientific foundation in support of hazard identification, risk assessment, and standard setting for the purpose of protecting public health and the environment.

-- Big Data Studies – PHITD scientists are using advances in computational approaches such as artificial intelligence to examine extremely large data sets such as medical records, satellite images, and biological data from very large cohorts to identify the modifiable and non-modifiable risks to environmental pollutants.
+- Big Data Studies – PHITD scientists use advances in computational approaches such as artificial intelligence to examine extremely large data sets such as medical records, satellite images, and biological data from very large cohorts to identify the modifiable and non-modifiable risks to environmental pollutants.
 In collaboration with the University of North Carolina, Duke, and Harvard Universities, as well as the German Helmholtz Institute, they are identifying those populations at the greatest risk to the cardiovascular effects of poor air quality.

 - Health Outcomes of NAAQS Pollutants – PHITD scientists are assessing the local and regional characteristics of air pollution that influence public health impacts in healthy and at-risk populations.
-This project will inform which regional mixtures have greater health impacts, assess the health risks of short-term and long-term exposures, and the risks of neonatal and early life exposure on development of chronic disease.
+This project will inform which regional mixtures have greater health impacts, assess the health risks of short-term and long-term exposures and the risks of neonatal and early life exposure on development of chronic disease.

 David Diaz-Sanchez, Division Director

 - Phone: 919-966-0676

 - Phone: 919-541-5734